 Day 8-10: Jasper National Park

 At the end of the Icefields Parkway you’ll end up in the town site of Jasper, a well located little town with plenty of things to see and do.
 The two major campsites here are called Wapiti and Whistler.
-Both are huge with plenty of sites and cost anywhere between 27.40$ and 38.20$ depending whether you need electricity and sewage.
+Both are huge with plenty of sites and cost anywhere between 27.40$ and 38.20$ depending whether you need electricity and sewerage.
 I personally prefer Whistler but both are pretty similar.
 Both campgrounds are really close to each other and both are only around 5 minutes south of Jasper's town centre.
 I would recommend staying a couple of nights here.
 Jasper is the central hub to many beautiful spots in the Jasper National Park region.

 Best things to do in Jasper National Park